jeandrepentz/flutter-joke-app/README.md

 # flutter-joke-app
 A simple Flutter Demo app that integrates with a public joke API.
 This app is just for demo purposes.

-When adding a new dependncy, the following command needs to be run flutter pub run build_runner watch --delete-conflicting-outputs to re-generate the dependencyConfigurator.iconfig.dart file
+When adding a new dependency, the following command needs to be run flutter pub run build_runner watch --delete-conflicting-outputs to re-generate the dependencyConfigurator.iconfig.dart file

 Here are a few things that can be the next step to improve the application: